harness/developer-hub/docs/chaos-engineering/configure-chaos-experiments/experiments/dashboards.md

 For a complete guide to Harness dashboards, go to [Dashboards](/docs/category/dashboards-1).

-This topic provides some highlights and useful information about the HCE dashboards.
+This topic provides some highlights and useful information about the CE  dashboards.

-## HCE dashboard highlights
+## CE  dashboard highlights

-### View the HCE dashboards
+### View the CE dashboards

-To view the HCE dashboards:
+To view the CE dashboards:

 1. In Harness, select **Dashboards** in the left navigation pane.
 1. In the Dashboards page, select **Chaos**, and then select one of the Chaos dashboards.